ADS-UU-2020-2021/Before-You-Start/README.md

 ## Elective Courses
-You need to enroll into elective courses, the window is already open.
+You need to enroll into elective courses, the window is already open but the courses aren't properly scheduled yet.
+They will be added soon.
 These are the courses to choose from: https://www.uu.nl/masters/en/applied-data-science/courses

-Pick whatevery you want, you have 4 courses and thus at least 2 domains
+The second period of the master will see 3 courses from 3 different domains.
+You will have to pick 2 of those.
+- INFOMEBD Epidemiology and big data
+- INFOMSDASM Spatial data analysis and simulation modelling
+- INFOMDMTIV Data mining: text, images, video

+The third period has 5 courses.
+The course codes are currently unknown.

+Enrolling will be in the OSIRIS portal as soon as the courses are added.
+I expect a headsup from the direction as soon as this is completed.

 ## Info this week